Badlands case takes center stage at Las Vegas mayoral candidates debate

 The candidates discussed their vision for the city, affordable housing, public safety and the economy, but the debate turned contentious when it turned to the topic of Badlands.

-Four lawsuits in various stages of litigation and appeals have led to judgements surpassing $237 million in favor of EHB Cos., which is led by its CEO Yohan Lowie.
+Four lawsuits in various stages of litigation and appeals have led to judgments surpassing $237 million in favor of EHB Cos., which is led by its CEO Yohan Lowie.

 Judges in three cases involving different sections of the former 250-acre golf course have ruled that the city illegally “took” property by not allowing EHB to exercise its land-use entitlements and develop homes on the land.